solid-li-lab2025/web/_posts/2025-09-01-example-post-1.md

 ---

-My journely as an assistant professor just get started at LA Tech.
+My journely as an assistant professor just gets started at LA Tech.
 Classes, research are to come!